Sociology Department (SOC)

 The criminal justice minor is an interdisciplinary minor designed to assist students planning to enter careers in the criminal or juvenile justice system.
 Our classes provide students with a critical understanding of the U.S. criminal justice system.
 The minor is based on a liberal arts education that prepares students to develop analytical and critical thinking skills necessary in criminal justice related occupations.
-Criminal justice is complementary to a variety of majors offered at UW-La Crosse including sociology, political science, public administration, psychology, philosophy, Spanish, geography, accountancy, computer science, chemistry, therapeutic recreation, and the pre-law program (in conjunction with a major).
+Criminal justice is complementary to a variety of majors offered at UW-La Crosse including sociology, political science, public administration, psychology, philosophy, Spanish, geography, accountancy, computer science, chemistry, and therapeutic recreation.

 The sociology minor examines people and their interactions with economic, cultural, political, religious, and social institutions.
 Course electives allow students to explore the roots of social inequalities related to the intersection of race, class, gender, ethnicity, and sexual orientation.
 The sociology minor complements the disciplines of psychology, economics, marketing, business administration; therapeutic recreation; health promotion; exercise and sport science, political science, public administration, history, and women's, gender, and sexuality studies.